pyc-team/pytorch_concepts/examples/contributing/model.md

 ## Part 1: Implementing the Model Class

-All models should extend `BaseModel` from `conceptarium.nn.base.model` and be placed in `conceptarium/conceptarium/nn/models/your_model.py`.
+All models should extend `BaseModel` from `torch_concepts.nn.modules.high.base.model` and be placed in `torch_concepts/nn/modules/high/models`.

 ### 1.1 Understanding BaseModel